NagusameCS/IVY/README.md

 #

 Welcome to **IVYSTUDY**, a dynamic and interactive study platform designed to provide free access to lessons and study materials.
 This documentation explains the structure and functionality of IVYSTUDY.
+Security protects your users.
+Transparency helps them trust and understand you.
+Never sacrifice the former for the latter—but maximize the latter within the safety bounds of the former.

 ---
 ## Navigation Links